RosettaCommons/documentation/coupled-moves.md

 ## [5.1] Basic command-line

-Coupled Moves has a large number of options, and running these basic  examples relies on many defaults, which are explained in the advanced sections.
+Coupled Moves has some powerful options, which are explained in the advanced sections.
+These basic examples rely on many defaults.

 ### [5.1.1] Command-line: Protein only